tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 ## What is a build system?

-Build systems simplify the development process by leveraging a single tool to
-handle: dependency management, automate tasks like testing, consolidating steps to compile and deploy the product, and [????].
+Build systems simplify the development process by leveraging a single tool to handle dependency management, automate tasks like testing, consolidate steps to compile/deploy the product, and [????].

-Using a build system often involves using an organized directory and file structure which can be reused across projects, reinforcement of best practices, simplifying the process to ramp up new teammates, and making maintainable choices [_(StackOverflow by haylem)_][BBTSO].
+Using a build system often leads to using an organized directory and file structure which can be reused across projects, reinforcing best practices, simplifying the process to ramp up new teammates, and making maintainable choices [_(StackOverflow by haylem)_][BBTSO].

-While build systems have been in use in software projects for decades, they're newer in the realm of web development.
-Web development used to be primarily serving static assets (HTML, CSS, JS, and images).
-From there, the industry started having the server execute pieces of the source files to adjust the output (SHTML, Perl, or PHP) to do things like add modification dates, include reused snippets, etc. But over the years, this dynamic content gave rise to full CMS based websites.
+While build systems have been in use in software projects for decades, they're newer for web projects.
+Web development used to be serving static assets (HTML, CSS, JS, and images).
+From there, the industry started having the server execute pieces of the source files to adjust the output dynamically (SHTML, Perl, or PHP) to do things like add modification dates, include reusable snippets, etc.
+But over the years, this "dynamic content" gave rise to full CMS-based websites.
 The change may have happened gradually, but these really are full applications now.
-They should be managed as such, especially enterprise sites or sites with large or revolving development teams.
+They should be managed as such, especially enterprise sites or sites with large/revolving development teams.

 ## We use Aquifer as a build system for Drupal.